Ani011104/SIH-hackathon/README.md

 2. App sends video + optional reference images to Node bridge.
 3. Node bridge forwards files to Flask Aiml endpoint /analyze_mobile.
 4. Aiml performs analysis, returns JSON.
 Node persists results and forwards to dashboard or SAI ingestion pipeline.
-5. Officials can call /comprehensiveAnalysis with exactly 5 JSON assessment files for multi-session benchmarking.
+5. Officials can call /comprehensiveAnalysis with exactly assessment files for multi-session benchmarking.
+6. Send a report to SAI authority for further evaluation

 ---